Winnguyen1511/Peripheral_Raspberry_stdlib/README.md

   in my library freely.
 - If you have trouble, maybe you haven't enable i2c and spi in your dt_param in /boot/config.txt
   Try to enable all of them
-- If there are any problem, please feel free to contact me at my [mail](khoanguyen1507dn@gmail.com)
+- If there are any problem, please feel free to contact me at my email: khoanguyen1507dn@gmail.com

 ## Hope you love this.